Graviton-Code-Editor/website/docs/dev/api/staticconfig.md

 ```

 ### appTheme: `string`
 Indicates the selected theme.
-Default to `Night`
+Defaults to `Night`.

 ### appIconpack: `string`
 Indicates the selected iconpack theme.
-Default to `Graviton`
+Defaults to `Graviton`.

 ### appLanguage: `string`
 Indicates the selected language name.
-Default to `English`
+Defaults to `English`.

 ### appProjectsLog: `[]`
 Contains the projects log.

 ### appConfigPath: `string`
-Indicates the `.graviton2` path.
+Indicates the `.graviton2`-folder path.

 ### appWorkspacesLog: `[]`
 Contans the workspaces log.

 ### appZoom: `number`
 Indicates the zoom level of the GUI.
-Default to `0`
+Defaults to `0`

 ### appPlatform: `string`
 Indicates the app platform.
-Default to `auto`.
+Defaults to `auto`.

 ### appShortcuts: `{}`
-Configured shortcuts.
+Contains configured shortcuts.

 ### appBlurEffect: `number`
 Indicates the blur intensity.

 ### appCheckUpdatesInStartup: `boolean`
-Enable or disable checking if there is a new update every time you open Graviton.
+Enable or disable checking for updates when Graviton is opened.
+Defaults to `true`.

-Default to `true`.

 ### appEnableSidebar: `boolean`
 Enable or disable the sidebar.
-Default to `true`
+Defaults to `true`.

 ### appEnableSidepanel: `boolean`
 Enable or disable the sidepanel.
-Default to `true`
+Defaults to `true`.

 ### appEnableExplorerItemsAnimations: `boolean`
-Enable or disable the hovering and clickig animations in Explore panel items.
+Enable or disable on-hover and on-click animations in Explore panel items.

 ### appOpenWelcomeInStartup: `boolean`
-Open or not the welcome window every time you open Graviton.
+Enable or disable the welcome window when Graviton is opened.
+Defaults to `true`.

-Default to `true`

 ### editorFSWatcher: `boolean`
-Enable or disable Files Watcher.
+Enable or disable File Watcher.
+Defaults to `true`.

-Default to `true`

 ### editorAutocompletion: `boolean`
 Enable or disable autocompletion.

-Default to `true`
+Default to `true`.

 ### editorIdentation: `string`
-Indicates to use `tab` or `space`
+Indicates whether to use `tab` or `space` indentation.

 ### editorTabSize: `number`
-Indicates the tab's size.
+Indicates the number of spaces a tab is equal to.

 ### editorFontFamily: `string`
-Font family used for the editor.
-Default to `JetBrainsMono`.
+Indicates the font family used in the editor.
+Defaults to `JetBrainsMono`.

 ### editorWrapLines: `boolean`
-Wrap or no the lines in the editor.
-Defaul to `false`
+Indicates whether to wrap lines in the editor.
+Defaults to `false`.

 ### editorClients: `Array<{ extension, editor, regex }>`
 User's preferences for editor clients
-  * `extension: string`: -> File's extension to match
+  * `extension: string`: -> File extension to match.
-  * `editor: string`: -> EditorClient's name to use
+  * `editor: string`: -> Name of the editor to use.
-  * `regex: boolean`: -> Indicates if `extension` is a regex
+  * `regex: boolean`: -> Indicates if `extension`-propert is a regex.

 ### editorExcludedDirs: `string[]`
-Excluded directories which won't be watched by the Files Watcher.
+Excluded directories which won't be watched by the File Watcher.